LucasDiscordCzech/BoltBot-Source-Code/README.md

 -  📬 Reach out to our developers on Discord: **@czch** and **@protonop** for questions and support.

 ## License
-This project is open-sourced under the MIT license.
+This project is open-sourced under the MIT License.
+[View License](https://github.com/LucasDiscordCzech/BoltBot-Source-Code/blob/main/LICENSE.md)